RP - HOU

 Free-agent relief pitcher Hector Neris is signing a two-year deal that includes $17 million in guaranteed money pending a physical with the team.

 Neris will give the Astros another high-impact arm out of their bullpen.
 In 74 appearances last season, Neris posted a 3.63 earned run average, 1.17 WHIP and 98 strikeouts for the Phillies last season.

 Hector Neris allowed three runs on three hits in an inning of work on Wednesday against the Yankees.

 Neris earned the save on Sunday, but this outing won't help him in the immediate future.
 Ranger Suarez remains the best bet for saves in Philadelphia right now.

-Phillies closer Hector Neris allowed one hit and struck out one over an inning of work to earn his third save of the season in Saturday's win over the Rockies.
+Phillies reliever Hector Neris struck out two over a perfect inning to convert his 12th save of the season in Sunday's win over the Marlins.

 Neris lost the ninth-inning job in Philadelphia but was able to earn the save on Sunday with Ranger Suarez unavailable.
 If he continues to pitch well, it's possible Neris sees future save opportunities, especially with Suarez blowing a save on Saturday.